czdtech/fb-jf/src/content/games/bloons-td-2.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The controls are simple point-and-click, typical for Flash games of its era.
+The controls are simple point-and-`click`, typical for Flash games of its era.

--   **Select a Tower:** Click on the tower you wish to buy from the panel on the right side of the screen.
+-   **Select a Tower:** `Click` on the tower you wish to buy from the panel on the right side of the screen.
--   **Place a Tower:** Move your mouse to a valid position on the map and click again to place it.
+-   **Place a Tower:** Move your `mouse` to a valid position on the map and `click` again to place it.
--   **Upgrade a Tower:** Click on a tower that is already on the map.
-Its upgrade options will appear in the panel.
-Click on the desired upgrade to purchase it if you have enough money.
+-   **Upgrade a Tower:** `Click` on a tower that is already on the map.
+Its upgrade options will appear in the panel. `Click` on the desired upgrade to purchase it if you have enough money.
 -   **Hotkeys:** You can use the number keys (1-5) as shortcuts to select the corresponding towers.

 <!-- i18n:section:faq -->